 - A fully-stocked golf pro shop

-- A variety of social events, such special dinners, cooking classes and holiday-themed events
+- A variety of social events, such as special dinners, cooking classes, and holiday-themed events

 One of 64 Audubon Signature Sanctuaries in the World

 In the years before Granite Bay Golf Club was built, the area hosted the Maidu Indians and was used for cattle and sheep grazing.
 In 1963, Henry Moss bought the land as an investment and future residential development.
 The development was never built, and in 1983, Moss sold the property to George Dunmore.